INVENTING

 COMPONENTS

 There’s a lot of junk out there in the world, and it takes the right sort of eye to discern trash from treasure.
 Some inventors and survivalists are particularly good at this, and can identify what bits and pieces may be of use in creating new items.
-These items will be lammied or stickered to indicate they are a usable part.
-If there is no lammie/sticker on an item, it is useless junk.
-You may be able to convince someone it’s not, however...
+All components, useful and useless, are coded.
+Depending on your specialism, you are able to identify different codes.
+If you can identify the code, you can also see the quality of the part (as determined by a Green, Yellow or Red sticker)

 BOOKS